adamghill/django-unicorn.com/docs/_sources/partial-updates.md.txt

 # Partial Updates

 Normally `Unicorn` will send the entire component's rendered HTML on every action to make sure that any changes to the context is reflected on the page.
-However, to reduce latency and minimize the amount of data that has to be sent over the network, `Unicorn` allows actions to only update a portion of the page through the `unicorn:partial` attribute.
+However, to reduce latency and minimize the amount of data that has to be sent over the network, `Unicorn` can only update a portion of the page by utilizing the `unicorn:partial` attribute.

 ```{note}
 By default, `unicorn:partial` will look in the current component's template for an `id` or `unicorn:key`.
 If an element can't be found with the specified target, the entire component will be morphed like usual.